14 Combined Loads

 QH = First moment of area about the horizontal axis passing through the point of interest [m3, in.3]

-IV = Area moment of inertia about the vertical centroidal axis of the cross-section [m4, in.4]
+IV = Second moment of area about the vertical centroidal axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal centroidal axis of the cross-section [m4, in.4]
+IH = Second moment of area about the horizontal centroidal axis of the cross-section [m4, in.4]

-tV = Vertical thickness of the cross-section cu through [m, in.]
+tV = Vertical thickness of the cross-section cut through [m, in.]

 tH = Horizontal thickness of the cross-section cut through [m, in.]

-When assessing the contributions to shear stress present for any given point, a simplifying observation that can be made is:
+When assessing the contributions to shear stress present for any given point, consider these simplifying observations:

-1) If a point is on the top or bottom edge of a non-circular cross-section, or is the top or bottom point of a circular cross-section, it will experience no transverse shear stress from a vertical shear force.
+If a point is on the top or bottom edge of a noncircular cross-section or is the top or bottom point of a circular cross-section, it will experience no transverse shear stress from a vertical shear force.

-2) If a point is on the left or right edge of a non-circular cross-section, or is the left most or right most point of a circular cross-section, it will feel no transverse shear stress from a horizontal shear force.
+If a point is on the left or right edge of a noncircular cross-section or is the leftmost or rightmost point of a circular cross-section, it will feel no transverse shear stress from a horizontal shear force.

 For example, in Figure 14.9, point P will experience no shear stress from VV and point S will feel no shear stress from VH.
-Figure 14.10 further illustrates the statements above.
+Figure 14.10 further illustrates the preceding statements.

-The reason for this is that, in the case of a vertical shear force, bending is around the H axis so the top and bottom edges of the cross-section are free edges.
-Similarly, in the case of a horizontal shear force, bending is around the V axis so the left and right edges of the cross-section are free surfaces.
-For a circular cross-sections, the idea is similar, but only applies to the points at the top/bottom and left/right positions along the centroidal axes on the perimeter.
-Another way to think about is that Q = 0 for the top and bottom edges in the case of a vertical shear force and for the left and right edges for a horizontal shear force.
+The reason is that in the case of a vertical shear force bending is around the H-axis so the top and bottom edges of the cross-section are free edges.
+Similarly, in the case of a horizontal shear force bending is around the V-axis so the left and right edges of the cross-section are free surfaces.
+For a circular cross-section the idea is similar but applies only to the points at the top/bottom and left/right positions along the centroidal axes on the perimeter.
+In other words, Q = 0 for the top and bottom edges in the case of a vertical shear force and for the left and right edges for a horizontal shear force.

 14.3.3 Combined Shear Stress